 Even after you've found a more affordable place to live in Washington, moving there can be expensive.
 By working with a Clever Partner Agent, you'll have an expert in your corner and you may be able to take advantage of Clever Cash Back.

-When you buy a home with a Clever agent, you might be eligible for up to 0.5% cash back to use on anything you want.
+When you buy a home with a Clever agent, you might be eligible for cash back to use on anything you want.
 For the average home value of $366,800, you'd pocket $1,834 to help you move (or splurge on a great housewarming gift for yourself).

 This port city located in the northwest of Washington is best known for the Museum of Glass, which features works by world-famous glass artist Dale Chihuly.
 The locality has a clear interest in the arts and culture, as this mid-sized city of approximately 200,000 is also home to the Tacoma Art Museum.